wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2022-11-20-immutable-datastructures-reduction.md

 date: 2022-11-20
 modified: 2022-11-20
 tags: [ programming, raku ]
-excerpt: "What does it take to bring functional programming to a stack-based assembly language?"
+excerpt: "A small library to make it easier to work with immutable maps and lists."
 current_image: immutable-datastructures-reduction_1600x600.jpg
 comments: false
 toc: false